BestTimesToVisit.com Logo

 food

-Don't leave Addis without trying injera, the spongy sourdough flatbread, with a variety of stews (wots).
-For an authentic experience, head to a local restaurant in the Kazanchis or Bole areas, and don't be afraid to eat with your hands – it's the traditional way!
+Don't leave Addis without trying injera, the staple sourdough flatbread, served with various stews (wots).
+For an authentic experience, head to a local restaurant like Yod Abyssinia or a smaller, less touristy spot in the Kazanchis area to savor dishes like Doro Wat (spicy chicken stew) or Kitfo (minced raw beef).

 safety

-Addis is generally safe, but like any big city, be aware of your surroundings, especially in crowded markets like Merkato.
-Keep valuables secure and avoid displaying expensive electronics.
+Addis Ababa is generally safe, but like any large city, be aware of your surroundings, especially in crowded markets like Mercato.
+Keep valuables secure and avoid displaying expensive electronics or jewelry openly.
 It's also a good idea to have your hotel's address written in Amharic for taxi drivers.

 packing